“Beam Me Up, Scotty”

 My Journey Back Through Time to The Enterprise

-I had an interview today with a reporter from the Adirondack Daily Enterprise!
+The day I had a face-to-face interview with a reporter from the Adirondack Daily Enterprise.

 Following my efforts at live poetry readings at the Adirondack Center for Writing and the stories that followed, Aaron Marbone, a staff reporter from the Adirondack Daily Enterprise, contacted me and expressed an interest in sitting own for an interview regarding my Adirondack Outlaw writer/survivor’s journey and experiences “Speaking in Tongues.”

-After several back-and-forth messages, we finally agreed to meet this morning, April 26th, at the Enterprise offices in Saranac Lake.
+After several back-and-forth messages, we finally agreed to meet at the Enterprise offices in Saranac Lake.

 As a former paper boy for the Enterprise, I looked forward to the opportunity to visit the offices where I once picked up my newspapers every day, swept & vacuumed floors, and cleaned offices for my first paychecks as an “Enterprising Lad.”